rocky-linux/documentation/docs/books/admin_guide/03-commands.md

 ### `id`, `who` and `whoami` commands

-The `id` command displays the name of the current user and its groups or those of a user, if the user's login is given as an argument.
+The `id` command is used to display information about users and groups.
+By default, no user parameter is added, and the information of the currently logged in user and group is displayed。

 ```bash
 $ id rockstar